 And they are very nervous, and therefore aggressive, when they have young to protect.

 Though Peter and Mrs Peter are never aggressive towards us.
-And when children come to stay, they come down and say hello – happy to be pleasant to the staff’s children for a while.
+And when children come to stay, they come down and say hello – happy to be pleasant to the staff’s offspring for a while.

 It’s what Lords and Ladies of the manor do.

-They are big, seagulls.
+And they are big, seagulls.

 ‘They are so big!’ say people when they see them close up.